physrisk/website-source/articles/2023/401st-post.md

 Particularly, we can ask a question whether [Zipf's law](/tag/zipfs-law) applies for our posts.

+Technically this 402nd post, but it was written before the [previous post]({filename}/articles/2023/summer-2023.md).
+So let us still celebrate now :)

 ## Zipf's law

 [Zipf's law](/tag/zipfs-law) is an empirical observation, that often in